Why We Need Less ‘Agile Method’ and More ‘Unfixed Mindset’

 Next time you’re defining your vision of success, ask yourself – ‘have you already pre-loaded the answer into your question?How can you pivot your target and anchor the process in the problem to solve, not the presumed end solution?

-a relentless commitment to give the end-user a voice, and ALWAYS put their needs first
+A relentless commitment to give the end-user a voice, and ALWAYS put their needs first.

 Working ‘lean’ does not mean taking a lean approach to end-user validation.
 In fact, it’s the opposite – the faster you’re moving, the greater the inherent risk in the venture… and the more important it becomes to acid-test your assumptions, early, often, and in the real world.
 Instead of viewing end-user engagements and co-design as a step on the project journey or an optional bolt on (when time and budget allow), think of it like a habit.